operator-framework/operator-controller/docs/Tasks/adding-a-catalog.md

 # Adding a catalog of extensions to a cluster

 Extension authors can publish their products in catalogs.
-Catalogs are curated collections of Kubernetes extensions, such as Operators.
+ClusterCatalogs are curated collections of Kubernetes extensions, such as Operators.
-Cluster administrators can add these catalogs to their cluster.
+Cluster administrators can add these ClusterCatalogs to their cluster.
-Cluster administrators can enable polling to get over-the-air updates to catalogs when extension authors publish changes such as bug fixes and new features.
+Cluster administrators can enable polling to get over-the-air updates to ClusterCatalogs when extension authors publish changes such as bug fixes and new features.

 For example, the [Kubernetes community Operators catalog](https://github.com/k8s-operatorhub/community-operators) is a catalog of curated extensions that is developed by the Kubernetes community.
 You can see the available extensions at [Operatorhub.io](https://operatorhub.io).